gmcguire/django-db-pool/README.md

 See the [code][base] for more information on settings `MAX_CONNS` and `MIN_CONNS`.

+You can set `TEST_ON_BORROW` (also in the `OPTIONS`) to True if you would like a connection to be validated each time it is checked out.
+If you enable this, any connection that fails a test query will be discarded from the pool and a new connection fetched, retrying up to the largest size of the pool.
+Since this incurs some overhead you should weigh it against the benefit of transparently recovering from database connection failures.

 Lastly, if you use [South](http://south.aeracode.org/) (and you should!) you'll want to make sure it knows that you're still using Postgres:

     SOUTH_DATABASE_ADAPTERS = {
         'default': 'south.db.postgresql_psycopg2',